I Was Never Saved

 5 - Since there is no "salvation", no "sin", and no God, Christians are not "saved".
 Christians simply believe that they are "saved".

-6 - I was a Christian but I was never "saved" - I just believed that I was "saved", just like most every Christian past and present merely believes that they are "saved".
+6 - I was a Christian but I was never "saved" - I just believed that I was "saved", just like most every Christian past and present for 2,000 years - they merely believe that they are "saved".

 7 - When I abandoned my Christian beliefs, what changed was my status as a Christian - I changed from Christian to atheist.
-My status as "saved" didn't change, because I, like every Christian, was never actually "saved" to begin with - we all just had held to the belief that we were "saved".
+My status as "saved" didn't change, because I, like every Christian, was never actually "saved" - we all just held to the belief that we were "saved".

 There is no "salvation from sins" - just people who believe there is "salvation from sins", and those people are generally called Christians.
 People don't "lose their salvation" - because - there is no "salvation" to lose.
-But people do lose their identity as a Christian once they no longer believe in it, once THEY no longer identify themselves as Christians.
+But people do lose their identity as a Christian once they no longer consider themselves to be Christian, once THEY no longer identify - themselves - as Christians.

 bob